flancia-coop/doc.anagora.org/social-coop-oc.md

         - Zulip thread
         - Melissa: we want to communicate clear expectations on the topic, and define scopes/tasks.
         - Flan: TWG+CWG needs to define costs and maintenance effort to support this, and loomio discussion for community agreement to support it.
+        - Flan: will start a wiki page about Bonfire and share with Melissa to work together on it.
     - Mayfirst
+        - Luke: this came up in the context of 'which services are available to members'.
     - Platform6 as fiscal host
 - Revisiting Big Topic kanban (decision: defer to the next meeting as primary topic)
     - Operational Financial Strategy